-Travelers Insurance Company Limited reported a profit of £55.4m in 2022 (2021 profit of £27.3m) and a combined ratio of 88.1% (2021 92.9%).
-The Company benefited from favourable prior year reserve development in 2022 of £31.4m (2021 £22.6m).
-Excluding favourable prior year reserve development, the combined ratio was 95.8% (2021 99.1%).
+Travelers Insurance Company Limited reported a profit of £48.6m in 2023 (2022 profit of £55.4m) and a combined ratio of 93.3% (2022 88.1%).
+The Company result was impacted by adverse prior year reserve developments in 2023 of £21.1m (2022 favourable £31.4m).
+Excluding adverse prior year reserve developments, the combined ratio was 88.4% (2022 95.8%).

-The stronger performance in 2022 was driven by the 4.1pt improvement to the loss ratio.
-This was due to favourable prior year reserve development, which provided a year on year benefit of 7.7pts to the loss and combined ratios, netting against reserve actions taken to accommodate uncertainty within the current economic environment.
+The performance in 2023 was driven by the 5.8pt deterioration to the loss ratio.
+This was due to unfavourable prior year reserve development, which provided a year on year increase of 4.8pts to the loss and combined ratios, along with reserve actions taken to accommodate uncertainty within the current economic environment.

-Gross premiums written increased by 12.5% to £502.7m (2021 £446.9m).
-There has been growth in all three business units, our UK and Ireland Commercial Lines book, our Specialty business and our Professional Lines book, driven in part by double digit rate increases.
-In particular our Professional Lines business has grown by 22.5 % during the year.
-This growth, and a continued focus on expense management, has led to a reduction in the expense ratio by 0.7pts to 32.6% (2021 33.3%).
-Net earned premiums grew 14.0% to £409.2m.
+Gross premiums written increased by 2.8% to £516.8m (2022 £502.7m) primarily due to strong growth in the Business Insurance segment.
+This growth, and a continued focus on expense management, has led to a reduction in the expense ratio by 0.6pts to 32.0% (2022 32.6%).
+Net earned premiums grew 7.3% to £438.9m.

-The investment return reported within profit on ordinary activities was a gain of £18.8m (2021 gain £1.8m).
+The investment return reported within profit on ordinary activities was a gain of £33.2m (2022 gain £18.8m).
 The Company invests in high quality corporate and government bonds with an average credit quality of AA.
-Investments under management at 31 December 2022 totalled £1.4bn (2021 £1.3bn).
-In 2022 there was volatility in investment markets as a result of ongoing supply chain disruption, geopolitical conflict and fiscal measures put in place due to high inflationary environments.
-This volatility underlines the importance of achieving underwriting profits to achieve target level of returns.
-The impact of these conditions resulted in an increase in the unrealised loss position by £107.4m (2021 £24.4m).
-It is anticipated the increase in interest rates by Central Banks will benefit the Company's future investment returns.
-While the unrealised loss position is being monitored, at present no change to the Company's investment strategy is deemed necessary.
+Investments under management at 31 December 2023 totalled £1.7bn (2022 £1.4bn).
+In early 2023 there was volatility in investment markets as a result of ongoing supply chain disruption, geopolitical conflict and interest rate measures put in place due to high inflationary environments.
+The volatility seen in recent years underlines the importance of achieving underwriting profits to achieve target level of returns.
+The impact of these conditions resulted in a decrease in the unrealised loss position by £61.0m (2022 increase £107.6m).
+It is anticipated that the maintenance of higher interest rates will benefit the Company's future investment returns.